Blast of Silence: Production

 Writer/director Allen Baron raised $2,800 to shoot and develop test footage, which then enabled him to raise an additional $18,000 to produce the film, and the test footage was used in the final film.
 The lead part was intended for Peter Falk, Baron's friend from summer stock theater, but Falk secured a paying job in Murder, Inc., so the role fell to Baron, with the test footage serving as his screen test.
 Many of Baron's friends and family appear in the film.

 Twenty-two days of shooting took place over a four-month period ending in January 1960.
 Most of the scenes were filmed in actual New York City locations without a filming permit.
 Some interiors were reported to have been filmed in a studio on West 45th Street.
 The exterior chase that ends the film was shot at the Old Mill on a Jamaica Bay estuary on Long Island during Hurricane Donna (September 10–12, 1960), the only hurricane of the 20th century to blanket the entire East Coast from south Florida to Maine.
 The location was said to be a dumping ground for the dead bodies of mob hits, which is why Baron selected it for the scene.
 Its isolation also meant that a full day's shooting could take place without permits.
 The final shot was filmed in one take.
 Baron performed his own stunts.

 The film was shot with equipment that had been abandoned in Cuba after the shooting of Errol Flynn's final film, Cuban Rebel Girls, when the crew was forced to flee the country because of the Cuban Revolution.
-Baron struck a deal with the producers of Cuban Rebel Girls to use the equipment if he could to smuggle it out of Cuba.
+Baron struck a deal with the producers of Cuban Rebel Girls to use the equipment if he could smuggle it out of Cuba.
 Baron, who had been a crew member during the Cuban Rebel Girls shoot, had accidentally shot and wounded a man and was wanted in Cuba for the crime.
 He also had an affair with a woman whom he did not realize was the girlfriend of a Cuban gangster.

 The narration, which was added after the film was completed to help tie it together, was written by blacklisted writer Waldo Salt using the name Mel Davenport, and was read, uncredited, by blacklisted actor Lionel Stander.
 Stander was paid $500 for the work, and it would have cost an additional $500 to use his name in the credits.

 Baron and producer Merrill Brody sold the permanent film rights to Universal for $50,000.